cocos/cocos-docs/en/extension/extends-inspector.md

 });
 ```

-** Note 1: ** Here we define a `editor` field and define the `inspector` entry file in this field.
+**Note 1**: Here we define a `editor` field and define the `inspector` entry file in this field.
 Basis your `inspector.js` editor will generate the correspondence frame.

-** Note 2: ** In `inspector` we use the `packages://` protocol to define the path to the entry file.
+**Note 2**: In `inspector` we use the `packages://` protocol to define the path to the entry file.
 In Cocos Creator the `packages://` protocol plus the package name is mapped to extension package folder.

 ## Create a custom Inspector extension package